nubificus/urunit/README.md

 following information:

 - The list of the environment variables to set for the application
-- The configuration for the process configuration.
+- The configuration for the process execution environment.
+- The list of mounts of block devices.
+Each block device is defined by its serial id and it will get mounted in the defined mountpoint.

 The file can be specified to `urunit` setting the `URUNIT_CONFIG` environment variable with the path to the configuration file.